Estonia Food Guide

 gluten-free

-MEDIUM AVAILABILITYGluten-free options are available, particularly in larger cities.
-Many restaurants are aware of gluten intolerance and offer gluten-free bread, pasta, and other alternatives.
-Be sure to inform your server about your dietary needs.
+MEDIUM AVAILABILITYGluten-free food is around, mostly in the larger cities.
+Many restaurants know about gluten intolerance and keep gluten-free bread, pasta, and other swaps on hand.
+Tell your server what you need.

 Common Allergens